ELIM-LEADERS-2024-387-SIZED

 I’m stepping aside with a great sense of peace, anticipation and excitement for what lies ahead

-As Chris Cartwright’s term as General Superintendent draws to a close he reflects on the highlights of leading Elim, on steering the movement through a global pandemic and the excitement of discovering what God has planned for him next.
+As Chris Cartwright’s term as General Superintendent drew to a close he reflected on the highlights of leading Elim, on steering the movement through a global pandemic and the excitement of discovering what God has planned for him next.
 He spoke to Chris Rolfe

 Let’s start at the beginning – what was it like stepping up as General Superintendent in 2016?